wolfSSL/wolfBoot/docs/firmware_update.md

   - Mark the new firmware in the BOOT partition as in state `STATE_TESTING`
   - Boot into the newly received firmware

+If the system is interrupted during the swap operation and reboots, wolfBoot will pick up where it left off and continue the update procedure.

 ### Successful boot

 Upon a successful boot, the application should inform the bootloader by calling `wolfBoot_success()`, after verifying that